 Information and resources for making the court ADA-compliant.
-Includes a reference for resources for the deaf, hard of hearing, and deaf-blind persons.
+Includes information and resources to help courts provide interpreter services to deaf, hard of hearing, and deaf-blind persons.

 Information and resources to help courts provide services to limited English proficient individuals.
 These include language access plans and courtroom resources.
 Resources for interpreters, including information about testing and certification are at Language Access Certification Program.

 Chief judges of trial courts may establish a policy regarding the use of cell phones or other portable electronic communication devices within the court pursuant to Michigan Court Rule 8.115.
 The key provisions of the rule are that no photographs may be taken of any jurors or witnesses, no photographs may be taken inside any courtroom without permission of the court, and the policy regarding the use of cell phones or other portable electronic communications devices must be posted in a conspicuous location outside and inside each courtroom.
 Failure to comply with the rule or with the policy established by the chief judge may result in a fine, including confiscation of the device, incarceration, or both, for contempt of court.
 A sample policy is available.